marta-gaviraghi/segmentDN/README.md

 Three function: resampling_normalize.m, CNN_postprocessing.m and segment_DN_SUIT.m

 1. *function: **resampling_normalize**(dir_seg, ref_img)*
 resampling and normalize the b0 image
-	* resampling image (that you want to segment) to spatial resolution of HCP (this resolution is that was used for CNN training)
-	* intensity normalize: mean=0 and std=1 for the voxels that belong to brain -> it is required a mask of the brain
+i. resampling image (that you want to segment) to spatial resolution of HCP (this resolution is that was used for CNN training) ii. intensity normalize: mean=0 and std=1 for the voxels that belong to brain -> it is required a mask of the brain

 	REQUIRED:
 - flirt (FSL)